top of page

 Assistant Professor, Clinical Psychology

-Devin G. Atallah, PhD is an Assistant Professor in the Psychology Department at the University of Massachusetts Boston, which is on unceded lands of the Masssachusett, Pawtucket, Wampanoag, Nipmuck, and other Indigenous Peoples.
+Devin G. Atallah, PhD is an Assistant Professor of Psychology at the University of Massachusetts Boston, which is on unceded lands of the Masssachusett, Pawtucket, Wampanoag, Nipmuck, and other Indigenous Peoples.
+Dr. Atallah is also currently a Research Fellow with the Institute for Social and Health Sciences at the University of South Africa.

 Graduate Students of DARA Collective